UPDATED- DECEMBER 2009

 The first and most important priority being that the component must be able to:

 This is the rarest and most elusive quality in the quest for accurate musical reproduction.
-Most importantly, it is my personal experience that it allows and even compels the listener to become more involved with the music and forget about the system.
+Most importantly, it is my personal experience that success here allows and even compels the listener to become more "involved" with the music and forget about the system.

 The second most important sonic priority is: